Essarts-en-Bocage

 Essarts-en-Bocage ([esaʁ ɑ̃ bɔkaʒ]) is a commune in the Vendée department in the Pays de la Loire region in western France.
 The municipality was established on 1 January 2016 by merger of the former communes of Boulogne, Les Essarts, L'Oie and Sainte-Florence.
+On 1 January 2024, L'Oie and Sainte-Florence left Essarts-en-Bocage and were re-established as communes.

 Population

+Population data refer to the commune in its geography as of January 2024.